lilezek/node-cp-abe/README.md

 http://stackoverflow.com/questions/17373306/error-in-linking-gmp-while-compiling-cpabe-package-from-its-source-code

-Also, you will to compile those libraries with `-fPIC` option (or equivalent) in order to be compatible with node-gyp.
+Also, you must compile those libraries with `-fPIC` option (or equivalent) in order to be compatible with node-gyp.

-You should also delete or comment out the function `die`.
+You must delete too (or comment out) the function `die`.
 You can find it in `cpabe-0.11/common.c`.

 ## Compilation